Alexander Hamilton: Economics

-As early as the fall of 1781, Hamilton firmly supported government intervention in favor of business after the manner of Jean-Baptiste Colbert.
+In fall 1781, Hamilton firmly supported government intervention in favor of business after the manner of Jean-Baptiste Colbert.
 In contrast to the British policy of international mercantilism, which he believed skewed benefits to colonial and imperial powers, Hamilton was a pioneering advocate of protectionism.
-He is credited with the idea that industrialization would only be possible with tariffs to protect the "infant industries" of an emerging nation.
+He is credited with the idea that industrialization was only possible with tariffs that protected the "infant industries" of an emerging nation.